diezcami/arctic-fox-theme/now.md

 Hi - I'm **Josh**.
 I grew up and have lived most of my life in Boston, where I graduated from [Northeastern University](https://ccs.neu.edu/home/joshua) with a degree in computer science.

-📍 I live in Seattle, WA and work at [Microsoft](https://microsoft.com/) on the [GitHub Codespaces](https://github.com/features/codespaces) team.
+📍 I currently live in Seattle, WA and work at [Microsoft](https://microsoft.com/) on the [GitHub Codespaces](https://github.com/features/codespaces) team.

 🎓 I am pursuing my master's degree in Cybersecurity part-time at [Johns Hopkins University](https://pages.jh.edu/jspice10/).